Detecting financial crime and money laundering: how are we fighting it?

 Detecting financial crime

-How do criminals launder their money?
+How do criminals manage to launder money nowadays?

 How does ABN AMRO detect criminal transactions?